cyberark/conjur-service-broker/README.md

+The Conjur Service Broker makes it easy for you to secure credentials used by applications deployed in Cloud Foundry (CF) with CyberArk Conjur.
+Using the Conjur Service Broker, your CF applications will automatically assume a Conjur identity on deploy that will enable them to securely access secret values stored in Conjur.

+You will need to have an existing Conjur installation in order to use the Conjur Service Broker; for more information about installing Conjur, please visit [conjur.org](http://conjur.org) or check out our [github repository](https://github.com/cyberark/conjur).

+The Conjur Service Broker conforms to the [Open Service Broker API](https://www.openservicebrokerapi.org/) standards (version 2.12).

 ## Getting Started

-The Conjur Service Broker will allow you to interact with your external Conjur instance from applications running within a Cloud Foundry (CF) deployment.
-You will need to have an existing Conjur installation in order to use the Conjur Service Broker; for more information about installing Conjur, please visit [conjur.org](http://conjur.org) or check out our [github repository](https://github.com/cyberark/conjur).

-## Installation Instructions

-#### Installing the Conjur Buildpack
+### Installing the Conjur Buildpack

-Before installing the Conjur Service Broker, you will need to load some buildpacks into your CF installation.
 The Conjur Buildpack uses [Summon](https://cyberark.github.io/summon/) to load secrets into the environment of CF-deployed applications based on the app's `secrets.yml` file.
 The Conjur Buildpack is a decorator buildpack, and requires the meta-buildpack to work properly.

-Install the `meta-buildpack` by cloning the [meta-buildpack repo](https://github.com/cf-platform-eng/meta-buildpack) and running
-(while logged into your CF deployment via the CF CLI):
+Before you begin, ensure you are logged into your CF deployment via the CF CLI.

+Install the [meta-buildpack repo](https://github.com/cf-platform-eng/meta-buildpack) by running:
 ```
 git clone git@github.com:cf-platform-eng/meta-buildpack
 cd meta-buildpack